JAIDE/courier/README.md

 * Decide, at run-time, that e-mail X should be sent from a valid reply-to address while e-mail Y should be sent from a bouncing address.
 * Use all of Freemarkers templating toolsets to create your HTML or text-only e-mails.
 * You may (optionally) specify the e-mail headers, the subject line and the body - all decorated with Freemarker code, if needed.
+* Send HTML and a fallback Text-only version of an e-mail.
+* Add attachments.

 All templates may reside in different folders, following a clean and pre-defined filename structure: